gustavoverneck/CappuSim/README.md

 ![License: GNU v3](https://img.shields.io/badge/License-GNU%20v3-blue.svg)

 ## Description
 **CappuSim** is a Python library for computational fluid dynamics (CFD) simulations based on the **Lattice Boltzmann Method (LBM)**.
-This project is part of my Master's Degree in Physics and aims to provide an efficient and flexible tool for LBM simulations, leveraging ***cupy*** for GPU acceleration.
+This project is part of my Master's Degree in Physics and aims to provide an efficient and flexible tool for LBM simulations, leveraging ***pyopencl*** for GPU acceleration.

 The library is **Open Source**, and contributions are highly encouraged.
 Whether you're an academic researcher or just curious about fluid dynamics, you're welcome to contribute!